TobseF/kochamer/README.md

 Merge branches easily without any conflicts on a changelog.
 Before tag and release of the master branch run the `kochamer.kt` script to:

-1. Read all changelog files in a given folder
+1. Read all changelog files in a given folder.
-2. Group them by `public` and `private` sections
+2. Group them by `public` and `private` sections.
-3. Add missing task identifiers based on the filename
+3. Add missing task identifiers based on the filename.
-4. Generate a release title based on the current date
+4. Generate a release title based on the current date.
-5. Insert the new changelog entry into the existing `CHANGELOG.md`
+5. Insert the new changelog entry into the existing `CHANGELOG.md`.
-6. Delete all merged changelog files
+6. Delete all merged changelog files.

 ## Example
-Consider three files in the folder `changelog` and our existing `CHANGELOG.md` in the main dir:
+Consider three files in the folder `\changelog` and our existing `CHANGELOG.md` in the main dir:

 * `CHANGELOG.md`
 ``` markdown